 For environments where security can be more relaxed, consider setting SELinux or the httpd_t context in permissive mode for troubleshooting purposes.

-For information about configuring SELinux, refer to the Linux documentation.
+You can find details about configuring SELinux in the Linux documentation.

 Why are logs not being written to /log/system_0.log and /log/monitor_0.pipe files?
 I am seeing this error: